 If your data extent spans a large geographical area, it is recommended to use a global scene.

-When you open the scene viewer, your default basemap will determine whether a global or local scene opens.
+Open the scene viewer to create a scene.
+Your default basemap will determine whether a global or local scene opens.
 To change the scene type, click the New Scene drop-down list in the upper right and select New Global Scene or New Local Scene.
 When you first open a new scene, you can switch your basemap multiple times to any of the active basemaps before the scene spatial reference has been set.

 When you add layers to a global scene, you can add the following: